mohamadahmadidev/kurdistan_flag/README.md

 ## License

 This SVG is free to use for any purpose.
-Attribution appreciated but not required.